ResearchComputing/beiwe_in_utah_pe/README.md

 #### Step 1: Connect to the Utah VPN

-* Open your Cisco Anytime Connect client (see screenshot)
+* Open your Cisco Anytime Connect client
 * In the “Connect” section manually type “vpnaccess.utah.edu” and then click the “connect” button.
 This will open a dialog box.
 Enter the following:
   * _Group:_ “2FA-DuoSecurity”
   * _Username:_ uXXXXXXX (make sure to use your 7-digit numeric ID, not preceded by a zero (0): for example, I used u6028624 and not u06028624